theoptips/mentor_FAQ/FAQ_ML.md

 - Answer 019 More about the AWS Sagemaker compute instance limit issue. `Amazon SageMaker's limits for new accounts may differ from those listed under https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_sagemaker .
 Please contact customer service to request a limit increase for the resources you intend to use. https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_sagemaker`
 - Answer 020 Also make sure to conserve your resources by stopping Notebook instances asap, stop or delete endpoints on the [AWS console](https://console.aws.amazon.com/).
-- ANswer 021 here's a great article on medium about how to get started with the capstone project.
+- Answer 021 here's a great article on medium about how to get started with the capstone project.
 It also contain important tips [Tips for Udacity Machine Learning Nanodegree Capstone Project](https://medium.com/@mmatterr/tips-for-udacity-machine-learning-engineering-nanodegree-capstone-project-1110ce5b8cd0)
+- Answer 022 AI and ML experience in Python is helpful.
+There's a free Python course offered by Udacity.
+Student also found the AI with Python nanodegree to be helpful.
+A review of Python and Jupyter Notebook is helpful.
+Preview capstone and think about datasets and examples to use from Kaggle way before the capstone is also said to be helpful.

 # Related FAQ
 - Project Amazon SageMaker Deployment 001